dzindra/bfg-stats/README.md

 ## How to install

 * Download or clone repository into directory accessible from the web server
-* Edit config.php and customize your miner address and port
+* Edit php/config.php and customize your miner address and port
 * Point your browser to index.html

 ## License